libretro/docs/docs/development/shader/slang-shaders.md

 In practice, this means that shaders which need linear-light processing should perform explicit linearization themselves, usually in an early pass, and convert back to the desired output transfer function in a later pass.

 This approach also gives shader authors more control over gamma handling.
 For example, a preset can insert a pass which linearizes the source into a floating point render target, perform blending or lighting work in linear space, and then apply gamma correction before the final SDR output pass.

+For a more detailed framework covering how this applies to both SDR and HDR pipelines — including treating source content as virtual display signals, multi-pass HDR workflows, and practical pipeline examples — see [HDR Programming](#hdr-programming).

 ## Caveats